 Overstay is a serious offense in the UAE.
 If somehow you commit this offense then be ready to pay the ‘’overstay fine in Dubai’’ as well as the overstay fine in UAE.

-This schedule of Overstay fine in UAE for visit visa 2021.
+This is a schedule of Overstay fine in UAE for visit visa 2022.

 - After the completion of the grace period, you will have to pay AED 200 as an Overstay fine in Dubai for a visit visa.

-- Even that you don’t leave after 11 days.
+- Even if you don’t leave after 11 days.
 Be prepared to pay AED 100 on a daily basis till your departure from UAE.

-- The officials will also charged AED 100 as service charges at the airport.
+- The officials will also charge AED 100 as service charges at the airport.
 This is the Overstay fine in UAE for a visit visa in 2020.

-The overstay fine in UAE for residence visa 2021 is a little bit low as compared to the overstay fine for a visitor visa.
+The overstay fine in UAE for a residence visa in 2022 is a little bit low as compared to the overstay fine for a visitor visa.

-- When you don’t get a renewal, a fine of AED 125 is imposed.
+- When you don’t get a renewal during the grace period, a fine of AED 125 is imposed.

 - Then you will have to pay AED 25 daily.